Peter Reddick Bursary Award – Innovation in Contemporary Relief Printmaking

 Generously awarded by the Lark Trust, Bristol

-We offer a bursary to a new graduate * to support his or her practice in relief printing.
+We offer a bursary to a new graduate * to support their practice in relief printing.
 We are particularly interested in graduates who are innovative and experimental whilst using the oldest of print techniques.
 The bursary is for 1 year and awards membership to the studio with full support, learning opportunities and professional development and and end of bursary exhibition.

 Peter Reddick felt very strongly that art and particularly print should be available to all and Spike Print Studio has a clear philosophy of open access and learning which allow the public to use the studio.
 We offer a bursary to a new graduate, specializing in relief printing, to honour Peter’s desires and to continue supporting graduate artists in their development and progression.

 The graduate artists for this award are selected on their exceptional talent and ability to engage in contemporary relief printing.
-By working in our studio for 1 year the artist is able to develop his or her work and experience opportunities in ways which may not have been possible.
+By working in our studio for 1 year the artist is able to develop their work and experience opportunities in ways which may not have been possible.
 The artist is also part of a community that comes together because of its love of print.

-- new graduate defined as having graduated in the last year (June-June)
+- new graduate defined as having graduated in the last year.

 Current recipient 2022-2023: Rachel Marsh